ssowonny/UltraObject/README.md

 solution for creating, updating and destroying objects while applying the changes to views and controllers.

-Ultra Object also helps you to apply mutable/immutable design pattern.
+Ultra Object also helps you to apply mutable/immutable pattern.

 ## Usage